jareddonovan/creative-coding/docs/tutorials/tut05/index.md

 make something which involves sound and image for Assignment 1.
 Examples of the kinds of sketches you might make are:

-* A sample player triggered by mouse and key interaction, which also changes images
+* A sample player triggered by mouse and keyboard interaction, which also changes images
 * A sound responsive work using microphone input - volume changing image
 * A sound responsive work using digital audio input - volume, beat or FFT data changing image
 * A sound-synthesis experiment.